milenkovicm/hdfs-native/README.md

 # HDFS-Native

-> A rust wrapper over libhdfs3 developed by Apache HAWQ
+A rust wrapper over libhdfs3 developed by Apache HAWQ.

+This repo is fork of [datafusion-contrib/hdfs-native](https://github.com/datafusion-contrib/hdfs-native).

 ## Setup